HUSTLE Defense Accelerator Frequently Asked Questions

 What is the HUSTLE Defense Accelerator?

-The HUSTLE Defense Accelerator is an elite and immersive 12-week training academy for seed stage startups pushing AI/ML, cyber, quantum, and UAS solutions with potential to elevate the United States’ national security and economic competitiveness.
+The HUSTLE Defense Accelerator is an elite and immersive academy for pre-seed and seed-stage startups pushing AI/ML, cyber, quantum, and UAS solutions with potential to elevate the United States’ national security and economic competitiveness.

 How do I apply for the HUSTLE Defense Accelerator?